- Benefits of good nutrition during cancer treatment

 - Be sure that utensils are set on a napkin or clean tablecloth or placemat, rather than right on the table.

-- Ask for a container, and put the food in it yourself rather than having the server take your food to the kitchen to do this, if you want to keep your leftovers.
+- If you want to keep your leftovers, ask for a container, and put the food in it yourself rather than having the server take your food to the kitchen to do this.

-Recommendations for eating when your white blood cell count is low+
+Tips for when your white blood cell count is low+

 Avoid (do not eat)